 A. The Purchasing-power-parity (PPP) between two countries is the rate at which the currency of one country needs to be converted into that of a second country to ensure that a given amount of the first country's currency will purchase the same volume of goods and services in the second country as it does in the first.
 In the WEO online database, the implied PPP conversion rate is expressed as national currency per current international dollar.
 The advantages and disadvantages of using PPP-based exchange rates rather than market exchange rates are discussed in the Finance & Development article "PPP Versus the Market, Which Weight Matters?"
 (March 2007) and Box 1.2 of the September 2003 World Economic Outlook (WEO).
 For the latest PPP weights revision, please see Figure 1.16 from Chapter 1 of the April 2008 WEO.
 For 2003 PPP weights revision, please see Box A2 from the April 2004 WEO.
 For the 2000 PPP weights revision, please see Box A1 from the May 2000 WEO.

-The International Comparisons Program (ICP) 2005 round is a global statistical initiative that produces internationally comparable Purchasing Power Parity (PPP) estimates.
+The International Comparisons Program (ICP) is a global statistical initiative that produces internationally comparable Purchasing Power Parity (PPP) estimates.
 The PPP exchange rate estimates, maintained and published by the World Bank, the OECD, and other international organizations, are used by WEO to calculate its own PPP weight time series.
+Currently, WEO PPP exchange rates are based on the ICP’s 2005 round but these will be updated at the end of 2013 upon the release of the 2011 round of estimates and will be used for the January 2014 WEO Update.
 For more information, you can go to the World Bank’s ICP page at http://www.worldbank.org/data/icp.

 Q. What is "Gross domestic product based on purchasing-power-parity (PPP) valuation of country GDP"?